 With emotions high, it's worth remembering that owning a property is to be an investor in Real Estate.
 These transactions come with time, costs and risk.
 As always, there is no right answer but there are good questions to keep you focused on what is right for you.

 Here are our top 7 questions to ask yourself now before moving:

 Why do you want to move?
 What are you looking to get out of this move and what are you willing to give up for it?
 What are you not looking to give up for it?

 What stage of life are you in?
 Hint: it's not an age thing.
 Sometimes life requires a full shake out and other times you need quieting down and simplifying.
 What will pets, kids and parents need from your time and money over the next five years?

 How much “home” can you afford?
-General rule of thumb is to spend no more than 30%-40% of gross income on all housing related costs including maintenance.
+The general rule of thumb is to spend no more than 30%-40% of gross income on all housing-related costs including maintenance.
 This feeds back into the 50/30/20 rule.

 How do rental prices stack up against purchase prices?
 Could you rent in a new area before buying to get to know it better?

 The Future: Exit Strategies.
 Markets are collections of thoughts, outlooks, opinions and cash flow of countless people.
 Investments need to consider the question: If you wanted or needed to sell, could you?
 Real Estate could take two weeks or two years to sell.
 If you were not able to sell, is there a selection of reputable management to handle renters and repairs for you?
 Who would be your renters?